KevinTulakyan/Team-Profile-Generator/README.md

 # Team-Profile-Generator
 - Built for Creating Dynamic Teams
 - Used HTML, CSS and JavaScript, Bootstrap, Node
+- Index.HTML is located in the dist/ folder, the one from the demo.

 Video used : https://drive.google.com/file/d/1dw-g3nSZHNvMKCtjgpFRasqtjgP7fpL5/view